hirosystems/docs/docs/clarinet/how-to-guides/how-to-run-integration-environment.md

 title: "Run a local integration Blockchain"
 ---

 Once you have reached a point where your Clarity smart contract is functional, you may want to develop a web frontend against your contract.
 This can be challenging, as the contract must be deployed to a live blockchain to fully interact with it from a web app.
 Clarinet provides an easy method to deploy your contract to a blockchain that runs locally on your machine that is configurable and controllable.
 This integration feature is called DevNet.

 DevNet allows you to perform frontend development and integration testing without the need to deploy your contract to public testnet.
 This is valuable if you are in the early stages of developing a product, or if you are developing a contract and app in stealth.
 DevNet uses Docker to launch local instances of Bitcoin, Stacks, Stacks API, Stacks Explorer, and Bitcoin Explorer, and provides total configuration control over all those instances.
 Once running, DevNet automatically deploys your contracts and creates Stacks accounts with pre-defined balances.

 The services launched by DevNet represent a full instance of the Stacks blockchain with the Proof of Transfer consensus mechanism running against a locally running Bitcoin testnet.
 DevNet allows you to control block times, PoX transactions, and contract deployments.
 Because DevNet is running locally, it can be reset or re-configured at any time.
 This allows for rapid frontend development without the need to interact with the public blockchain.

 ## Prerequisites

-In order to run DevNet, you must have [Clarinet installed][], and you also should have Docker installed locally.
-Refer to the [Docker documentation][] for instructions on installing Docker on your development machine.
+In order to run DevNet, you must have [Clarinet installed](../how-to-guides/how-to-install-clarinet.md), and you also should have Docker installed locally.
+Refer to the [Docker documentation](https://docs.docker.com/get-docker/) for instructions on installing Docker on your development machine.

 ## Launching DevNet

 Clarinet provides sensible a sensible default configuration for DevNet.
 If you wish to use the default configuration, you can launch DevNet from the root of your Clarinet project with the command:

 ```sh
 clarinet integrate
 ```

 Clarinet fetches the appropriate Docker images for the Bitcoin node, Stacks node, Stacks API node, and the Bitcoin and Stacks Explorers.
 This can take several minutes on first launch.
 Once the images are launched, the DevNet interface is displayed in your terminal window.
 The contracts in your project are deployed to the DevNet blockchain in the second block of the chain, so you may need to wait for the third block before launching your frontend development environment.

 Review the following sections for information about the DevNet interface and configuration options for DevNet.